-First of all, your builder should meet with you on the actual physical location of your lot to evaluate your needs.
+First of all, your builder should come to the physical location of your planned home and help you evaluate your needs.

 While looking at drawings or renderings of the lot is helpful, it is essential to actually see the lot in order to make a good evaluation.
 When your builder sees the lot, they should be able to give you valuable advice for the specifications you want.

-They could help you with things like home placement, outbuilding placements, or where to put a pool.
+They could help you with things like home placement, outbuilding placements, or how to work a pool into your plans.
 They should also help you plan the best location for your septic, water well, pool and utility line placements.
 They have more experience with this and should be able to give you good advice.

 Home Quality Standards

-Quality standards may end up being the most important thing to look for in a builder.
+Quality standards are the most important thing to look for in a builder.
 After all, you want your new home to be built to last!

-What are the standards the builder holds themselves to?
+Does the builder hold themselves to high standards?
 Are they going above and beyond, gifting you with an amazing home, or are they doing the bare minimum, so you get an OK home?

 Here are a few things in particular that prove a builder is operating by quality standards.
-It’s a good idea to ask your builder if they do these things.
+Ask your builder if they do these things: